collaide/repository-manager/README.md

 A folder can contains files and folders.
 Like in a real tree files and folders.

-Methods thats can raise errors are written in two ways :
+A few methods are written in two ways :
 - method(arg, options)
 - method!(arg, options) (note the "!")